 How to Embed a Live Website in PowerPoint

 Wondering if it is possible to directly embed a website in PowerPoint?
 Well you’re in luck!
-Using a free PowerPoint add-in, you can add a full functioning Google browser to the toolbar of your PowerPoint slide show, and open it anytime to surf the web.
-And better yet, you can bookmark and pin pages for convenience.
+Using a free PowerPoint add-in, you can add an internet browser to your PowerPoint.
+That’s right, a full functioning Google browser added to the bottom toolbar of your PowerPoint slide show that you can open anytime to surf the web.
+You can browse search results, open multiple windows, bookmark pages ahead of time, and pin sites to your home page!

-No more following links to a new window or toggling between multiple applications during your presentation!
+No more pasting links and leaving PowerPoint for a separate internet window.
 Let’s take a look at how you can embed a live internet browser right into PowerPoint.

 Search with Embed Website in PowerPoint